AnonJr/AnonJr.com/_posts/2019-04-26-WoT-Scrub-in-the-Shrub.md

 ---
 title: "The 47%: The Scrub in the Shrub"
-description: "It was supposed to be a day of playing scouts... but we had fun despite a rough start."
+description: "It was supposed to be a day of playing scouts&hellip; but we had fun despite a rough start."
 date: 2019-04-26 23:30:00 -0500
 tags:
 - The 47%